 • Upholds high standards of transparency through reporting of traceability, timebound implementation plans, resolving grievances and achieving third party verified policy compliance.
 Our palm grievance dashboard is publicly available.

-Cargill prohibits the use of human trafficking, illegal, abusive, forced or child labor within our palm operations anywhere in the world, and work with our suppliers to prevent and address such practices across the supply chain.
+Cargill prohibits the use of human trafficking, illegal, abusive, forced or child labor within our palm operations anywhere in the world, and we work with our Suppliers to prevent and address such practices across the supply chain.
 In cases where exploitative practices are identified, we determine remedial actions to ensure appropriate, timely and transparent responses.
-Cargill commits to working with our employees, contractors, suppliers, independent organizations and governments to uphold an ethical and transparent recruitment process whether carried out directly or indirectly for our palm business through sub-contractors.
+Cargill commits to working with our employees, contractors, Suppliers, independent organizations and governments to uphold an ethical and transparent recruitment process whether carried out directly or indirectly for our palm business through sub-contractors.
 We prohibit any form of unlawful retention of identity documents and are taking steps to embed forced labor issues as part of due diligence.
 As we recognize a number of issues require stakeholder collaboration, we have launched a study of migrant labor in the palm oil sector in Malaysia with industry peers to assess the risk and seek informed, credible and specific recommendations on how to address them.
 In addition, we recognize that worker representation is critical to effective monitoring and transparency, and are piloting the use of worker voice systems in our supply chain to amplify workers’ ability to provide feedback and help Suppliers appropriately manage worker concerns.

 Cotton – We are committed to improve sustainability across the cotton supply chain.
 We support the work being done by governments and organizations like the Association of Cotton Merchants in Europe and the ILO to find practical solutions to labor issues while fostering responsible economic development.
-At origin, we support the efforts of certifying organizations Cotton Made in Africa and the Better Cotton Initiative, which work to educate farmers, assess working standards, and ensure against use of forced or child labor per ILO standards.
+At origin, we support the efforts of assurance organizations Cotton Made in Africa and the Better Cotton Initiative, which work to educate farmers, assess working standards, and ensure against use of forced or child labor per ILO standards.

-- Aquaculture Feed – In addition to Cargill’s Supplier Code of Conduct, our aquaculture business runs a risk assessment of its suppliers, based on the risk of modern slavery and trafficking of persons.
-Assessments center on country of origin and supply sector.
-Suppliers identified as working in high risk areas are contacted individually and asked to provide more details about how they work to mitigate risk.
-We also use supplier due diligence programs and are working to install compliance verifications to help ensure against forced labor and the ILO worst forms of child labor in our supply chains.
+- Aquaculture Feed – Beyond utilizing Cargill’s Supplier Code of Conduct, our aquaculture feed business deploys assessments of its Suppliers of feed ingredients on the risk of modern slavery and human trafficking.
+Assessments centre on the country of origin and supply sector.
+Suppliers identified as working in high risk countries or sectors are contacted individually and asked to provide more details about how they work to mitigate risk.

-Throughout the company, Cargill is an active member of Sedex, which promotes improvements in ethical and responsible business practices through self-assessments and third party auditing.
+Throughout the company, Cargill is an active member of Sedex, which promotes improvements in ethical and responsible business practices.
 We make information about our businesses and facilities available to customers through this widely used and recognized system.

 We take all reports of potential misconduct seriously and handle them promptly, fairly, and as confidentially as possible.
 We have established a transparent, open, and predictable process for dealing with grievances.
 Any grievance, complaint or concern from external parties and employees may be submitted anonymously online or by phone via Cargill’s secure Ethics Open Line, which is operated by an independent third-party and is available 24 hours a day, 7 days a week.
 Employees can also raise grievances with their manager, human resources representative, and/or through their trade union or employee representative.
 Cargill will not tolerate retaliation against anyone who, in good faith, raises a concern or participates in an investigation.